A Teen's Guide to Understanding and Overcoming Peer Pressure

 The most common types of peer pressure from recent years are cyber peer pressure.
 The influences that emerge from online particularly social media, promoting cyberbullying, online shaming, hate speech and negative behaviours.
 For instance, a teen is being pressured to comment on someone's body part online to make them 'cool'.

-Recognizing the Signs of Peer Pressure
+Recognizing The Signs Of Peer Pressure

 There are certain changes one might notice if a teen in your family or a close one is going through peer pressure.
 Recognizing these changes as a sign of peer pressure can help them to be free and enjoy their teenage years better.

-Changes in Behaviour and Attitudes
+Changes In Behaviour And Attitudes

 Peer pressure can cause some behavioural and attitude changes.
 It could be unusual aggression, feelings of hopelessness, often low moods, insomnia, loss of appetite or overeating, unwillingness to attend school, or antisocial behaviours.

-Withdrawal from Family and Usual Friends
+Withdrawal From Family And Usual Friends

 Peer pressure can lead to social withdrawal for some.
 They have trouble keeping relationships with their family members and other friends.
 They stop engaging in activities they were once fond of doing, and rarely connect with other people.
 The constant urge to fit in can develop anxiety, causing individuals to withdraw from social situations .